 Return describes the activities associated with the reverse flow of goods and services, as well as any service components from a customer through the network in order to diagnose condition, evaluate entitlement, disposition back into Transform or other circular activities.

-Originally developed in 1996 as a tool for improving strategy, processes and performance, the SCOR model focuses on six major processes: plan, source, make, deliver, return and enable.
-By using common definitions that carry through to all facets of the supply chain world, SCOR creates a standard by which supply chain professionals can gauge the maturity and effectiveness of a particular network and how it supports the goals of the organization.
+By using common definitions among all facets of supply chain, SCOR creates a standard by which industry professionals can gauge the maturity and effectiveness of a network and understand how it supports business goals.
+Take a deeper dive into the model:

 The adoption of SCOR as the end-to-end process blueprint dramatically increases the use of standard system functionality and enables more targeted investments in digital capabilities.
 By combining elements of business process engineering, leading practices, benchmarking, people skills and a variety of metrics into a succinct framework, SCOR makes it possible to pinpoint core process areas that require optimization to further organizational goals.